 If you’re caring for someone with a serious illness, you know the road can be tough.
 Caregiving can wear you down emotionally and physically and make it hard to respond to others.
+Having the right support can make all the difference.
 Here are some tips to avoid burnout and be ready for the task of caregiving.

 1. Know your limits

 If you can understand your own needs, vulnerabilities and limits, you can anticipate and counteract stress.
 Here’s how: